tejasdgangurde/tejasdgangurde/README.md

 - 👀 I’m interested in **Cloud Computing.**
 - 🌱 I had recently Completed **Master in Cloud Architect Training Course.**
 - 😎 I have better hands on experience on **AWS Services, DevOps Tools, Linux, SQL.**
 - 🥋 I'm a very Passionate For Cloud and Problem-Solving Enthusiast.
-I'm always ready to learn new things with Effective ideas. ❤
+I'm always ready to learn new things with Effective ideas ❤.
 - 👨‍💻 Love to learn new technologies and to explore new sets of areas.
 - 📫 How to reach me ***[tejasdgangurde@gmail.com](mailto:tejasdgangurde@gmail.com)***
 - 🔗 Connect Me on **[LinkedIn](https://linkedin.com/in/tejasdgangurde)**